kayagoban/shadowlands/docs/SLDapp.rst

 .. py:method:: SLDapp.initialize()

     An abstract callback that you must implement.
-It wil fire upon the initialization of the SLDapp object.
+It will fire upon the initialization of the SLDapp object.
     Do your setup here and add SLFrames or other dialogs.

 .. py:method:: SLDapp.new_block_callback()